bryan-gilbert/proto-EdEHR/docs/TechnicalRoadmap.md

 SFU will be hosting the prototype.
 Later we can learn how they will allocating the servers and what limitations they may impose.
 At this time we lack a clear understanding of what performance and space requirements EdEHR has.

+These specs are open to discussion and further research

 Test environment

 * 2 - 4 GB RAM per core
 * 2 - 4 cores (to allow testing of application scaled to match production
 * Standard hard drive, 10-20 GB free.
 * Network connectivity.

 Production

 * 4 Cores
 * 4 GB RAM per core.
 * Standard hard drive, 50-100 GB free.
 * Network connectivity.

 ----